August 26th 2021

 By Jaswantee Ravi

-Buying a home is the single most significant investment that people make during their lives — it’s the culmination of years of hard work, extensive financial planning, and countless hours spent viewing potential options.
-Let alone the process of securing a mortgage.
+Buying a home is the single biggest investment that most people make in their lives.
+It’s the culmination of years of hard work, extensive financial planning, and countless hours spent viewing potential properties.
 So naturally, when all of those steps are complete, and you finally sign your name on the dotted line, it can be quite a shock to learn that there are still additional payments to consider.

-While these fees are nowhere near as significant as the actual price of an Ontario home, it’s still daunting to pay additional fees after you’ve emptied the entire piggy bank for the purchase.

-It’s necessary to account for these contingencies during your financial planning process.
+While closing costs are nowhere near as significant as the actual price of an Ontario home, it’s still daunting to pay additional fees after you’ve emptied the entire piggy bank for the purchase.
+That’s why it’s necessary to account for these fees during your financial planning process.

 Here’s everything you need to know about real estate closing costs in Ontario.

-What are Closing Costs?
+What are closing costs?

 To make the calculation process easier, many financial institutions and real estate firms now offer a closing cost calculator that incorporates all of the factors specific to your purchase location.
 Below is a list of both the requisite and potential closing costs that you’ll need to pay to close the deal on your new home.

-Land Transfer Tax — When buying a home in Ontario, the land transfer tax is one of the largest additional costs you need to consider.
+Land transfer tax - When buying a home in Ontario, the land transfer tax is one of the largest additional costs you need to consider.
 The party taking over the property incurs a transfer tax that is calculated based on the value of the property in question.
 Land transfer tax is generally the most expensive part of closing a deal, with costs potentially reaching $10,000.

-Title Insurance — In property law, a title refers to the legal documentation outlining who owns a home.
+Title insurance - In property law, a title refers to the legal documentation outlining who owns a home.
 While this is straightforward in most cases, financial lenders and firms require that you obtain insurance to cover any potential ownership disputes that may arise.

-Previous Owner Reimbursements — Unless you buy a new build, the previous owners will have paid tax and utility bills on the property.
+Previous owner reimbursements - Unless you buy a new build, the previous owners will have paid tax and utility bills on the property.
 In some cases, you may need to reimburse them to a certain degree for these expenses.

 These are just a few of the additional fees you may need to pay as a part of your closing costs in Ontario.
 It’s also important to remember that there are costs associated with closing a mortgage.
 For instance, many lending institutions require that a property passes a professional home inspection, a fee that generally costs hundreds of dollars.
 There are also down payment deposits made to lending institutions to close a mortgage agreement.
-While these fees occur before you close on a home, it’s important that you also account for these factors when calculating your total closing costs.
+While these fees occur before you close on a home, it’s important that you also account for them when calculating your total closing costs.